 Your job as a business owner is to solve client problems.
 Not only are you doing that with your products and services but you should be doing it with your blog.

-Despite hating marketing terms and their cliched wisdom, so much of it makes perfect sense.
-It doesn’t mean that every strategy the ‘gurus’ spout is right for you (or even true) but still, this stuff works for a reason, right?
+Despite hating marketing terms, so much of it makes perfect sense.
+It doesn’t mean that every strategy the ‘gurus’ spout is right for you (or even true) but still, this stuff works for a reason.